openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 Both the main repeaters/processors themselves and the devices connected to them can be automatically discovered.
 Discovered repeaters/processors will be accessed using the default integration credentials.
 These can be changed in the bridge thing configuration.
+Discovered keypad devices should now have their model parameters automatically set to the correct value.

 Hubs and their connected devices in Caseta and RA2 Select systems need to be configured manually.

-**Remember:** Discovered keypads will not have their model parameter automatically set.
-You must manually set the model parameter for each keypad so that the correct channels for your particular keypad model will be created.

 ## Binding Configuration